-London is the theatre capital of the world and tickets are cheaper than Broadway even before discount rates, so if you want to spend a week seeing a range of musicals, plays and comedies you will be spoilt for choice.
-The cheapest outlet for same day theatre tickets is TKTS in Leicester Square.
+London is the theatre capital of the world and tickets are cheaper than Broadway even before discount rates, so if you want to spend a week seeing a range of musicals, plays, and comedies you will be spoilt for choice.
+The cheapest outlet for same-day theatre tickets is TKTS in Leicester Square.

 Our national museums are free, although a small donation is very welcome.
 Two of my favourites are the Museum of London in the City and the Tate Britain.
 Every time a building in the City is demolished the museum archaeologists have the chance to see what has lain underneath it for centuries and the finds are on display in the museum.
-It covers the history of London from pre settlement times, when sabre tooth tigers roamed the Thames valley, to the 20th century when David Bowie was on his Space Odyssey.
+It covers the history of London from pre-settlement times, when sabre tooth tigers roamed the Thames valley, to the 20th century when David Bowie was on his Space Odyssey.
 Until 25th January there will be a feature on Paddington Bear and one of the temporary decorated statues of Paddington is not too far from the museum.

 Paddington Bear Exhibition at the Museum of London.
 Photo: ©Museum of London.

 The Tate Britain art gallery is the original Tate but is now less visited than its younger brother, the Tate Modern.
 The Tate Britain houses a collection of art by British artists or which was created in Britain by artists from overseas.
-The collection is divided into two sections, one side hung chronologically from 1500’s to 1900’s and the other side from the early C20th to present day.
+The collection is divided into two sections, one side hung chronologically from the 1500s to 1900s and the other side from the early C20th to the present day.
 Plus there is a whole gallery devoted to the artist Turner.
 In November 2013 major renovations of the gallery were completed which improved access and give a feeling of light and space to the entrance lobby.
 Several new staircases, all different in style and so beautiful that you feel you must use them (don’t worry there is a lift as well) plus a new chic café opened above the main entrance.
 Free short guided tours are offered by the museum.
 For a longer tour, themed to your wishes you can book a London Blue Badge Tourist Guide on this website which could be combined with a guided tour of Westminster Abbey for example.

-The Tate Britain, the original Tate gallery opened in 1897 at Millbank in London, houses the largest collection of British art anywhere in the world including masterpieces by Constable and Turner as well as contemporary works.
+The Tate Britain, the original Tate Gallery opened in 1897 at Millbank in London, houses the largest collection of British art anywhere in the world including masterpieces by Constable and Turner as well as contemporary works.
 Photo: ©London On View.